S3-working-group/s3-practical-guide/docs/what-is-s3.md

 ---
 title: "What is Sociocracy 3.0?"
+next_page_title: "How does Sociocracy 3.0 help?"
+next_page_url: "how-does-s3-help.html"
 ---

 Sociocracy 3.0 — a.k.a.
-"S3" — is <a href="#" class="tooltip" title="Social Technology: Social technology is any process, technique, method, skill or any other approach that people can use to influence social systems — organizations, societies, communities etc. — to support achieving shared objectives and guide meaningful interaction and exchange.">social technology</a> for evolving agile and resilient organizations at any size, from small start-ups to large international networks and multi-agency collaboration.
+"S3" — is <a href="glossary.html#entry-social-technology" class="glossary-tooltip" data-toggle="tooltip" title="Social Technology: Social technology is any process, technique, method, skill or any other approach that people can use to influence social systems — organizations, societies, communities etc. — to support achieving shared objectives and guide meaningful interaction and exchange.">social technology</a> for evolving agile and resilient organizations at any size, from small start-ups to large international networks and multi-agency collaboration.

 Inside this practical guide you'll discover a comprehensive collection of tried and tested **concepts, principles and practices for improving performance, engagement and wellbeing** in organizations.